lukekarrys/yt-streaming-audio-server/README.md

 - If not, then try to download an mp3 version from `youtube.com/watch?v=ID` to `MP3_DIR/ID.mp3`
 - Then it will stream the file from the appropriate start time based on the `range` header

+### Caveats

+- On the initial request for an `ID` that does not exist, the full file will be downloaded and transcoded to an mp3 _BEFORE_ any stream to the client begins.
+This has a negative effect on performance especially on large files.
+A different approach should be possible that would only transcode a portion based on the `range` header, since transcoding takes up a lot more time than downloading the file.
+The that portion could be streamed earlier, while the rest of the file is being transcoded.

 ### Development

 ```